hannestschofenig/tls-dual-certs/draft-yusef-tls-dual-certs.md

 This document is intended for use in closed-network deployments, where a single administrative entity manages both TLS peers.
 It is not designed for use in open or public network environments where peers are operated independently.

 The approach described herein is also compatible with FIPS-compliant deployments, as it supports the continued use of FIPS-approved traditional signature algorithms during the TLS handshake.
-This enables systems to maintain regulatory compliance while incrementally introducing post-quantum authentication mechanisms using Exported Authenticators.

 The proposed mechanism is fully backward compatible: traditional certificates and authentication methods remain functional with existing TLS 1.3 implementations.
 As cryptographically relevant quantum computers (CRQCs) emerge, deployments can transition by gradually disabling traditional authentication and enabling post-quantum–only authentication.
 This strategy offers a smooth migration path, ensuring long-term cryptographic agility, regulatory compliance, and operational continuity without disrupting existing infrastructure.